Emergency Preparedness: What Every Worker Should Know

 - Encourage the use of radios or emergency apps in which telephones may additionally fail.

-A robust conversation machine supports coordination, prevents duplication of attempts, and keeps all people informed.
+A robust conversation supports coordination, prevents duplication of attempts, and keeps all people informed.

-Emergency preparedness isn’t always best a management obligation — it’s all of us’s process.
+Emergency preparedness isn’t always best a management obligation — it’s our process.
 Every employee contributes to the safety net.

 You should:

-- Keep your workspace freed from litter and ability hazards.
+- Keep your workspace freed from litter and possible hazards.

-- Learn the names of your ground wardens and primary aiders.
+- Know the names of your floor wardens and primary (first) aiders.

-- Stay calm and assist others, particularly traffic or human beings with disabilities.
+- Stay calm and assist others, most especially people with disabilities.

 When individuals take possession of safety, corporations create cultures where prevention becomes second nature.

-While people have responsibilities, management units the tone.
+While workers have responsibilities, the management set the tone at which the organization will operate.
 Leaders have to make sure:

 - All employees get hold of induction and refresher training.

-- Safety officials perform hazard checks and replace plans regularly.
+- Safety officials perform safety/hazard checks and replace plans regularly.

 - Adequate emergency devices are maintained and inspected.